danbev/learning-nodejs/README.md

     ssl.setVerifyMode(requestCert, rejectUnauthorized);
 ```

-A sessionIdContext will be created in `setOptions` if one was not passed in:
+A sessionIdContext, used for session resumption, will be created in `setOptions`
+if one was not passed in:
 ```javascript
 s.sessionIdContext = crypto.createHash('sha1')
                                   .update(process.argv.join(' '))